visiophone/FloatingSatellites/README.md

 ==================

-Processing Code for Floating Satellites Installation Documentation bout the installation here:
+Processing Code for Floating Satellites Installation Documentation bout the installation <a href="http://visiophone-lab.com/wp/?portfolio=floating-satellites">here</a>.

 Made with <a href="https://processing.org/">Processing</a>.
 Touch Interface with <a href="http://hexler.net/software/touchosc" target="_blank">TouchOSC</a>.
 Sound in Ableton Live, controlled in real time from Processing via MIDI messages